-Each participant may contribute a percentage of their annual compensation, if selected by the municipality, up to the compensation limit under Section 401(a)(17) of the Internal Revenue Code.
-The weighted average of participant contributions in 2017 was 4.29%.
+If selected by the municipality, each participant must contribute a percentage of their annual compensation on a pre-tax basis.
+The weighted average of participant contributions in 2018 was 4.33%.
 Interest is credited to accumulated participant contributions each December 31 at a rate determined by MERS.
 Currently MERS is using the 1-year U.S. Treasury bill rate determined as of December 31.

-If a participant dies without a retirement allowance or other benefit payable on their account, the participant's accumulated contributions plus interest are refunded to the participant, if living, or to the participant's surviving spouse or a beneficiary named by the participant (with spousal consent).
-If a participant terminates employment, the participant may take a refund of participant contributions, while waiving any attributable service credit.
+If a participant dies without a retirement allowance or other benefit payable on their account, the participant's accumulated contributions plus interest are refunded upon application to the participant's surviving spouse or a beneficiary named by the participant (with spousal consent).
+If a participant terminates employment, the participant may take a refund of participant contributions, which has the effect of forfeiting all service credit.